 Online vs. In-Person Mastermind Groups

-Many mastermind groups, including my Inner Circle Legacy Mastermind, meet online using an interactive video platform such as Zoom.
+Many mastermind groups, meet online using an interactive video platform such as Zoom.
 Others meet at a brick-and-mortar location.
 Both types of groups have benefits.

 In-person meetings have a lot of benefits, too.
 Networking is easier and people are more engaged — you’ll be less tempted to zone out and multi-task.
 And in today’s world of social media, it’s a very powerful thing to make tangible connections with others.